NukeBase

 How Rules Are Checked:

-3. Check users.john.email - Final check
+3. Check users.john.email — if its rule returns true, ALLOWED

 Rule Matching at Same Level: